 Losing a loved one, getting fired from a job, going through a divorce, and other difficult situations can lead a person to feel sad, lonely and scared.
 These feelings are normal reactions to life’s stressors.
 Most people feel low and sad at times.
 However, in the case of individuals who are diagnosed with depression as a psychiatric disorder, the manifestations of the low mood are much more severe, and they tend to persist.

-Symptoms of depression in women occurs more than symptoms of depression in men.
+Symptoms of depression and anxiety in women occurs more than symptoms of depression in men.
 Some differences in the manner in which the depressed mood manifests have been found based on sex and age.
 In men it manifests often as tiredness, irritability and anger.
 They may show more reckless behavior and abuse drugs and alcohol.
 They also tend to not recognize that they are depressed and fail to seek help.
 In women depression tends to appear as feelings of sadness, worthlessness, and guilt.
-In younger children depression is more likely to emerge as school refusal, anxiety when separated from parents, and worry about parents dying.
+In younger children it is more likely to emerge as school refusal, depression and anxiety when separated from parents, and worry about parents dying.
 Signs of depression in teens tend to be irritability, sadness, and difficulty behaving in school.
-They also frequently have co-morbid anxiety, eating disorders, or substance abuse.
+They also frequently have co-morbid depression and anxiety, eating disorders, or substance abuse.
 In older adults’ depression may manifest more subtly as they tend to be less likely to admit to feelings of sadness or grief and medical illnesses which are more common in this population also contributes or causes the depression.